Jury trial: Civil trial procedure

 There is not a United States constitutional right under the Seventh Amendment to a jury trial in state courts, but in practice, almost every state except Louisiana, which has a civil law legal tradition, permits jury trials in civil cases in state courts on substantially the same basis that they are allowed under the Seventh Amendment in federal court.
 The right to a jury trial in civil cases does not extend to the states, except when a state court is enforcing a federally created right, of which the right to trial by jury is a substantial part.

 The court determines the right to jury based on all claims by all parties involved.
 If the plaintiff brings only equitable claims but the defendant asserts counterclaims of law, the court grants a jury trial.
 In accordance with Beacon Theaters, the jury first determines the facts, then the judge enter judgment on the equitable claims.

-Following the English tradition, U.S. juries have usually been composed of 12 jurors, and the jury's verdict has usually been required to be unanimous.
-However, in many jurisdictions, the number of jurors is often reduced to a lesser number (such as five or six) by legislative enactment, or by agreement of both sides.
-Before Ramos v.
-Louisiana, a 2020 Supreme Court ruling, some jurisdictions permitted a verdict to be returned despite the dissent of one, two, or three jurors.
-Subsequently, all jurisdictions required unanimity to reach a verdict.
+Following the historical English tradition, U.S. juries have usually been composed of 12 jurors, and the jury's verdict has usually been required to be unanimous.
+However, in many jurisdictions, the number of jurors in civil cases is often reduced to a lesser number (such as five or six) by legislative enactment, or by agreement of both sides.
+Some jurisdictions also permit a verdict to be returned despite the dissent of some civil jurors.